 If you’re snorkeling a lake, rather than an ocean or sea, you face a lot of the same safety risks.
 No, you probably won’t step on a sea urchin or slice your foot open on coral, but I’d bet that lake shoreline has rocks on it.
 I’ll also bet there are various forms of human-caused trash and other potential hazards to those feet.

-Stepping on a broken beer bottle is just as dangerous to your feet as a piece of coral.
+Stepping on a broken bottle is just as dangerous to your feet as a piece of coral.
 Why risk it?
 While on this topic, keep your tetanus shots up to date.

 If you’re taking a boat to your snorkel destination, regardless of location, the shoes will also improve your traction while onboard.
 Just another safety feature they offer.
 If you’ve ever been on a wet boat and bouncing around on the waves or surf, you know exactly what I’m talking about.